doytsujin/lava/docs/admin/basic-tutorials/instance/install.md

 docker-compose up
 ```

-The newly created instance is now available at [localhost](http://localhost/).
+The newly created instance is now available at [localhost].

 ## Debian